crvander/FinDL_Fintech_DeepLearning/reports/documantation.md

 ## [`test()`](https://github.com/crvander/capstoneproj2023/blob/14b75f083c2bc08f166ec30d2a941047951afcaf/src/models/test.py#L23)

-    test() is a function to test the trained model on testing data.
+    Function to test the trained model on testing data.
 This function will try to perform the testing on GPUs if possible.
 The function will fetch the finetuned model from `results/model_name`, then fetch the testing data and perform predictions.
 The predictions will be saved at user preferred destinations.
 Default destination is `data/out`.

     **Return:** None.

     **Parameters:**
     - `test_target`: str, this argument defines what testing data to use.
 Default `'test'`.
     - `test_lines`: int, this argument defines how many predictions to make.
 Default `3`.

 ## models/test.py: